LLF Returns to Alhamra for 10th Annual Event

 The first day will also feature an hour-long performance by Vanessa Muela, starting at 4 p.m.

 The second day of LLF 2022 will commence at Lahore’s Bagh-i-Jinnah (Lawrence Gardens) at 10:30 a.m. with the unveiling of a permanent art installation by iconic artist Rasheed Araeen.
 Following this, the event will return to the halls of Alhamra from 12 p.m., featuring five parallel sessions throughout the day, ending at 6:45 p.m.
-Among the highlights are a session on global politics with former diplomat Maleeha Lodhi; a chat with London-based artist Osman Yousefzada; a discussion on children’s fiction featuring British novelist Roopa Farooki; a discussion between historian Ayesha Jalal and columnist Nadeem Farooq Paracha; and the launch of Dasht-e-Imkan with author Asghar Nadeem Syed.
+Among the highlights are a session on global politics with former diplomat Maleeha Lodhi; a chat with London-based artist Osman Yousefzada; a discussion on children’s fiction featuring British novelist Roopa Farooki; a discussion between historian Ayesha Jalal and columnist Nadeem Farooq Paracha; an Urdu session on subverting boundaries through humor with Ali Aftab Saeed and Salman Shahid; and the launch of Dasht-e-Imkan with author Asghar Nadeem Syed.

-Several book launches are also scheduled, including graphic novelist Sabba Khan’s The Roles We Play; former diplomat Aizaz Ahmad Chaudhry’s Diplomatic Footprints; former Wall Street Journal reporter Simon Clark’s The Key Man; and Marc David Baer’s history of the Ottoman empire, The Ottomans.
+Several book launches are also scheduled, including former diplomat Aizaz Ahmad Chaudhry’s Diplomatic Footprints; former Wall Street Journal reporter Simon Clark’s The Key Man; and Marc David Baer’s history of the Ottoman empire, The Ottomans.

-The third and final day of LLF 2019—Sunday, March 20—will feature discussions with activist Ammar Ali Jaan; Louvre Museum curator Jean-Baptiste Clais; IBA Karachi Dean S. Akbar Zaidi; actor and author Mira Sethi; Senator Sherry Rehman; activist and writer Tariq Ali; and veteran journalist Najam Sethi.
+The third and final day of LLF 2019—Sunday, March 20—will feature discussions with activist Ammar Ali Jaan; Louvre Museum curator Jean-Baptiste Clais; IBA Karachi Executive Director S. Akbar Zaidi; actor and author Mira Sethi; Senator Sherry Rehman; activist and writer Tariq Ali; and veteran journalist Najam Sethi.
 Authors Soueif and Pakistan’s own Mohsin Hamid are also set to discuss the highs and lows of writing, while journalist Beth Gardiner will join Marian Walker and Shazia Rafi to discuss the climate crisis and the framework necessary for sustainable development.

 The event will conclude with a mushaira and a Punjabi drama performance directed by Huma Safdar.